 6. More retailers exploring the metaverse

-The metaverse is really shaking things up in fashion.
+The metaverse is shaking up the fashion industry.
 For those unaware, it’s a virtual landscape where augmented reality (AR) and virtual reality (VR) technologies combine to create immersive experiences.
 This new environment is changing the way we shop and interact with clothing and accessories.

 In the Forever 21 Shop, customers can manage their own fashion stores and style avatars with Forever 21’s latest collections.
 The goal, according to chief merchandising officer Katrina Glusac, is to expand how the brand engages with customers, extending its presence and product in new ways